Here we are again with TechSideline.com’s ninth annual “Inside the

 rankings from various recruiting services into one complex ranking system that

 gives each VT recruit a composite ranking.
 We first did this in 2001, and as we

 add more and more recruits to our rankings, it’s interesting to see where

 today’s recruits rank when compared to yesterday’s recruits.
-We now have eight
+We now have nine

-years of data, and we can see how the 2008 recruits compare to schoolboy
+years of data, and we can see how the 2009 recruits compare to the big names

 The concept behind ITN:RTR is simple: we take the recruiting rankings from